-Conversations and teenagers with autism spectrum disorder
+Conversations and autistic teenagers

-3. What to say to start the conversation
+3. Start the conversation

-What to say depends on the situation and the person you’re talking to.
+What you say depends on the situation and the person you’re talking to.
 For example, you might say ‘Hi’ to a friend but ‘Hello’ to a teacher, or you might say ‘Grandma’ instead of your grandma’s name.

 Take it in turns when you and someone else are talking to each other.
 Let the person answer your questions.
 Give the person a chance to ask you a question in return.

 Check whether the other person is interested or starting to look bored.
 If you think the other person is getting bored, ask the other person a question to keep the conversation interesting or to change the topic.